Rob--W/cors-anywhere/README.md

 * `createServer(options)` creates a server with the default handler.

 The following options are recognized by both methods:
-* boolean `withCredentials` - If true, [user credentials](http://www.w3.org/TR/cors/#user-credentials)
-  such as cookies are accepted in the request.
-It's recommended to set this flag to `false`, because cookies ought not to be leaked to other domains.
-If you want to use `withCredentials`, make sure that you implement cookie parsing and transforming so that the `path` flag of the cookie is set correctly.
 * string `requireHeader`` - If set, the request must include this header or the API will refuse to proxy.
   Recommended if you want to prevent users from using the proxy for browsing.
 Example: `X-Requested-With`
 * array of lowercase strings `removeHeaders` - Exclude certain headers from being included in the request.